Morocco Food Tours: Tagines During a Morocco Cooking Vacation

 Hungry yet?
 USA Today once declared Morocco’s tagines as one of the top foods worth traveling for, and considering the incredible array of flavors and dishes, it’s not hard to see why.

-Check out one chicken tagine recipe here.
+Check out another chicken tagine recipe here.

 By Liz Hall